luismartinezs/luis-martinez-site/content/blog/sc2.md

 How about number 2?
 Namely, automating / optimizing / facilitating repetitive activities.

+### Automate and optimize macro tasks

 In Starcraft, you establish a specific way of doing something, then you practice until it becomes second nature.

 That would be like establishing protocols and procedures so you don't have to think about how to do things every time.
 A workout routine would fulfill this role.

 Optimizing would mean "finding the best possible way" of doing something.
+The way that generates the maximum output with the minimum input.

 Since Starcraft is a game, automating tasks (which can be done with bots) is cheating.
 But in real life of course using automation tools means using technology to our advantage and something we should be doing.